 What is DMX

-Digital Multi-Plex (DMX or DMX-512) is a common controls protocol for dynamic lighting.
-The DMX protocol originated in theater where there were only static white luminaires with rooms full of dimmers to control them.
+Digital Multi-Plex (DMX-512) is a common controls protocol for dynamic lighting.
+The DMX512 protocol originated in theater where there were only static white luminaires with rooms full of dimmers to control them.
 The original intent of digital controls in theater was to control individual dimmers while reducing the number of wires running back to the control console.
-Since then, DMX has become the standard for theatrical controls.
-The expanded capabilities of modern DMX allow the control of luminaires with unique features such as color changing, panning/tilting, and beam shaping, to name a few.
-The current success of DMX in theater is owed to the intricacy of the control consoles, the expansive controls system infrastructure, and the incredible amount of time dedicated to programming each show, which can take weeks to complete.
-While it has been associated with theatrical controls for a long time, DMX is becoming more common in architectural projects due to the increased use of dynamic color changing luminaires on architectural projects.
+Since then, DMX512 has become the standard for theatrical controls.
+The expanded capabilities of modern DMX512 allow the control of luminaires with unique features such as color changing, panning/tilting, and beam shaping, to name a few.
+The current success of DMX512 in theater is owed to the intricacy of the control consoles, the expansive controls system infrastructure, and the incredible amount of time dedicated to programming each show, which can take weeks to complete.
+While it has been associated with theatrical controls for a long time, DMX512 is becoming more common in architectural projects due to the increased use of dynamic color changing luminaires on architectural projects.

 DMX is a good option when specifying a tunable dynamic white light, but some coordination and a good controls system are required.
 At minimum, the following should be specified for tunable dynamic white luminaire controls systems: